20 Internet Safety Tips, Facts

 For all ICT users, their offline stressors, conflicts and environmental obstacles have a direct effect upon their ICT demeanor.
 And responses.
 When home, school, work, finances or other offline factors are causing significant distress, research has proven ICT users of all ages are more apt to be less vigilant in ICT and Internet safety tactics and more likely to engage in higher risk online behaviors.
 When an ICT user is in a perceived stable, encouraging, structured and consistent environment, their psychological well-being affords them to be more cautious and conscientious of their ICT activities.

-13. Social Media: The Social Media factor is used to describe the online technologies and practices an Information and Communications Technology (ICT) user accesses to share their opinions, insights, experiences and perspectives related to their personal, career and/or scholastic activities at social networking websites. is defined as forms of electronic communication through which users create online communities to share information, ideas, personal messages, and other content.
+13. Social Media: The Social Media factor is used to describe the online technologies and practices an Information and Communications Technology (ICT) user accesses to share their opinions, insights, experiences and perspectives related to their personal, career and/or scholastic activities at social networking websites. is defined as forms of electronic communication through which users create online communities to share information, ideas, private messages, and other content.

 The Social Media factor relates to the ICT user’s knowledge and understanding of their energy, time and importance they place on their social media profiles and networking endeavors, perceived online image and their interactions with other ICT users using social networking websites.